Applying the effective-source approach to frequency-domain self-force calculations: Lorenz-gauge gravitational perturbations: Functions on the two-sphere

-Barack and Lousto \cite{Barack-Lousto} use the above bases of scalar, vector and tensor harmonics to construct a basis of harmonics for the components of a symmetric rank-$2$ tensor $t_{\mu\nu}$ defined on a Schwarzschild background spacetime.
+Barack and Lousto \cite{Barack-Lousto} used the above bases of scalar, vector and tensor harmonics to construct a basis of harmonics for the components of a symmetric rank-$2$ tensor $t_{\mu\nu}$ defined on a Schwarzschild background spacetime.
 This basis was later modified slightly by Barack and Sago \cite{Barack-Sago-circular} to improve the behaviour of some components near the horizon.
-In particular, they choose a basis of $10$ fields in $t-r$ space defined by
+In particular, they chose a basis of ten fields in $t-r$ space defined by

 where $f\equiv (1-2M/r)$.
 The harmonics $i=1,\ldots,7$ are of even parity, while the harmonics $i=8,9,10$ are of odd parity.